mydepsoftware/mydepsoftware.github.io/getting_started.md

 				<ul>
 					<li>Asami-Hanai parameters</li>
 						<ul>
-							<li> Number of increments: set the number of increments used to calculate the mixture equivalent permittivity using the Asami-Hanai formula. </li>
+							<li> Number of increments: This sets the number of increments used to calculate the mixture equivalent permittivity using the Asami-Hanai formula. </li>
 						</ul>
 				</ul>
-            		<li> Grid and labels parameters: already explained in the Graph section.</li>
+            		<li> Grid and labels parameters: Already explained in the Graph section.</li>
-           		<li> Legend parameters: already explained in the Graph section.</li>
+           		<li> Legend parameters: Already explained in the Graph section.</li>
-           		<li> Check for MyDEP updates at startup: Check if a new version of MyDEP is available online at startup.</li>
+           		<li> Check for MyDEP updates at startup: This checks if a new version of MyDEP is available online at startup.</li>
 		</ul> </li>
 	<li> Help
 		<ul>
-			<li>Online ressources: Brings the user to the MyDEP GitHub page.</li>
+			<li>Online ressources: This brings the user to the MyDEP GitHub page.</li>
-			<li>About MyDEP: Opens a popup where the MyDEP version number, the MYDEP Database version number as well as the Java version are displayed. </li>
+			<li>About MyDEP: This opens a popup where the MyDEP version number, the MYDEP Database version number as well as the Java version are displayed. </li>
-			<li>About MyDEP licensing: Opens a popup where the MyDEP licence is displayed.</li>
+			<li>About MyDEP licensing: This opens a popup where the MyDEP licence is displayed.</li>
-			<li>Contact: Opens a popup where the contact address of the MyDEP admin is displayed.
+			<li>Contact: This opens a popup where the contact address of the MyDEP admin is displayed.
 The <u> Open in mail client </u> link will open the mail client and prepare an email with the contact address.</li>
 		</ul> </li>
 </ul>